Mansour: Why We Chose 1620 as the Year of ‘Our True Founding,’ not 1619

 Actually, they knew that God was watching and all the future generations of their children.

-In Of Plymouth Plantation, Bradford described the fateful moment when the Pilgrims realized that they had landed in an unsettled area, and there was no way to turn back:
+In Of Plymouth Plantation, Bradford described the fateful moment when the Pilgrims realized that they had landed in an unsettled area and there was no way to turn back:

 What, then, could now sustain them but the spirit of God, and His grace?
 Ought not the children of their fathers rightly to say: Our fathers were Englishmen who came over the great ocean, and were ready to perish in this wilderness; but they cried unto the Lord, and He heard their voice, and looked on their adversity.